-The Bonds are dated December 1, 2023, and interest on the Bonds accrues from the initial date of delivery (on or about December 21, 2023) (the "Delivery Date"), and is payable on March 1, 2024, and each September 1 and March 1 (each an "Interest Payment Date") until the earlier of maturity or redemption.
-The Bonds mature on September 1 in the years and in the amounts shown under "MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES, INITIAL REOFFERING YIELDS AND CUSIPS" on the inside cover page hereof.
+The Bonds are dated November 1, 2024, with interest payable on March 1, 2025, and each September 1 and March 1 thereafter (each an "Interest Payment Date") until the earlier of maturity or redemption.
+The Bonds mature on September 1 of the years and in the amounts shown on the inside cover page of the Official Statement and interest on the Bonds accrues from the initial date of delivery (on or about November 20, 2024) (the "Delivery Date"), and thereafter from the most recent Interest Payment Date to which interest has been paid.